clintono1/pintos-project/reports/project1.md

 ## Work Distribution

 We all got together and brainstormed how to implement the different tasks.
 We also worked together via pair programming to write all the code and implement the tasks.
 Listed below, are the specific actions each member of our group did.

-Aaron Xu - Wrote the documentation for Task 1 and implemented it.
-He also worked on the documentation and implementation of Task 2.
+### Aaron Xu
+Documented and Implemented Part 1.
+Pair programmed with Yena to implement Part 2.
+Also debugged and implemented part of Part 3 along with the rest of the group.

-Aidan Meredith - Answered the additional questions of the design document.
-He also worked on the implementation of Task 3.
+Aidan Meredith - Answered the additional questions of the design document and worked on the Part 3 with the rest of the group.

-Louise Feng - Worked on the documentation of Task 2 and Task 3.
-She also worked on the implementation of Task 3 and wrote the final report for Task 3.
+Louise Feng - Worked on the documentation of Part 2 and pair programmed with Aidan to implement Part 3.
+Also wrote the final report for Part 3.

-Yena Kim - Worked on the documentation of Task 2 and Task 3 and worked on the implementation of Task 2.
-She also wrote the final report for Tasks 1 and 2.
+Yena Kim - Paired program with Aaron on Part 2 and helped implemented Task 3.
+Also wrote the final report for Tasks 1 and 2.

 ## Things That Went Well